bangerang/swift-async-expectations/README.md

 }
 ```

-To write a test that passes we need to introduce a delay.
+To write a test that passes using async await we need to introduce a delay.

 ```swift
 func testSearch() async throws {